 \subsection{Affine transformation}

-As we discussed in Section~\ref{sec:geomasking-techniques}, affine transformations can be global, applied uniformly to all points, or local, affecting a smaller area, based on the chosen scale of implementation.
-These techniques preserve the spatial structure of the data, proving useful for spatial analysis and visualisation methods such as clustering, while maintaining the number of records and avoiding random relocation of data \cite{ajayakumar2019addressing}.
-However, in these techniques, if the transformation matrix is known, retrieving the coordinates of the original records from the perturbed dataset is simple.
-Therefore, affine transformations are not a widely used methods~\cite{wang2022exploratory}.

-Recently, Wang et al.~\cite{wang2022exploratory} conducted a study that investigated the use of translation, rotating, and scaling techniques for geomasking.
-The authors highlighted that the coordinates of the original records can be easily recovered from the geomasked dataset if the attacker knows the transformation matrix and even the identification of only a few points could make it possible to re-identify the entire point pattern.
+Recently, Wang et al.~\cite{wang2022exploratory} conduct a study that investigates the use of translation, rotating, and scaling techniques for geomasking.
+The authors highlight that the coordinates of the original records can be easily recovered from the geomasked dataset if the attacker knows the transformation matrix, and even the identification of only a few points could make it possible to re-identify the entire point pattern.

 Leitner and Curtis were the first to explore flipping as a geomasking technique~\cite{leitner2004cartographic}.
-The authors stated that most variants (e.g. flipping horizontally and flipping vertically) of the flipping method are designed for publishing maps and not for releasing the coordinates~\cite{leitner2006first}.
-Broen et al.~\cite{broen2021measuring} investigated the impact of horizontal shear as a masking technique.
-According to the authors, horizontal shear conferred the greatest anonymity using the k-anonymity metric and maintained some spatial patterns compared to other affine transformation techniques.
+The authors state that most variants (e.g. flipping horizontally and flipping vertically) of the flipping method are designed for publishing maps and not for releasing the coordinates~\cite{leitner2006first}.
+Broen et al.~\cite{broen2021measuring} investigate the impact of horizontal shear as a masking technique.
+According to the authors, horizontal shear confers the greatest anonymity using the k-anonymity metric and maintains some spatial patterns compared to other affine transformation techniques.
 However, the method is not secure, as points can be trivially re-identified if the angle of the shearing can be determined.